Kosnarite

-Kosnarite is an alkali zirconium phosphate mineral (KZr2(PO4)3) named after an expert of pegmatites Richard A. Kosnar.
+Kosnarite is an alkali zirconium phosphate mineral (KZr2(PO4)3) named after an expert of pegmatites Richard Andrew "Rich" Kosnar, well-known mineral dealer and collector from Colorado (November 13, 1946 - January 15, 2007).
 Kosnarite contains potassium, oxygen, phosphorus, and zirconium with sodium, rubidium, hafnium, manganese and fluorine (Na, Rb, Hf, Mn, and F) being common impurities found in kosnarite.
 It was discovered in nature for the first time in 1991 by Vandall T. King.
-Samples that were found in granitic pegmatites from the Mount Mica Quarry, Paris, Oxford County, Maine, USA were sent to Eugene E. Foord for study.
+Samples that were found in granitic pegmatites from the Mount Mica Quarry, Paris, Oxford County, Maine, US were sent to Eugene E. Foord for study.
 This became the first recorded case of naturally occurring kosnarite.

 Occurrence

 The first naturally occurring kosnarite was discovered in northern Maine in the United States.
 Another deposit was later found in Black Mountain, Oxford County, Maine.
 Both of these deposits were found in zoned granitic pegmatites associated with several minerals such as quartz, lepidolite, and beryl.
 Another deposit was found in Wycheproof, Northern Victoria, Australia, and this sample of kosnarite was also found in granitic pegmatite.
 Pegmatite is the term for a form of igneous rock with relatively large interlocking crystals, and there are three popular theories on how pegmatites named metamorphic, magmatic, and metasomatic.
 The pegmatites that the kosnarite are found in are believed to be formed by a mixture of magmatic and metamorphic as the kosnarite forms in the later stages of paragenesis by the alterations of hydrothermal fluids.